erland/pwa-game-pacman/docs/development-plan.md

 ## Phase 1 – Asset & Data Preparation
 1. Source or create Pac-Man–style spritesheets (Pac-Man, ghosts, pellets, fruit, UI icons) sized for a 28x31 tile grid.
+   - Use [LibreSprite](https://libresprite.github.io/) or Aseprite to author 16×16 frames, keeping each character on a separate layer.
+   - Export `public/sprites/pacman-characters.png` through **File → Export → Sprite Sheet** with "By rows" layout and 1 px spacing.
 2. Author a Tiled map (`public/maps/pacman.json`) matching the classic maze, including object layers for spawn points, tunnel exits, and pellet positions.
+   - Install [Tiled 1.10+](https://www.mapeditor.org/), recreate or tweak the 28×31 maze using a 16×16 tileset, and export JSON via **File → Export As… → JSON** back to `public/maps/pacman.json`.
+   - Preserve the existing layers (`maze`, `pellets`, `pelletObjects`, `powerPellets`, `spawns`, `triggers`) and metadata rectangles that document pellets, power pellets, the ghost door, and tunnel exits.
+3. Generate art and audio placeholders instead of committing binaries by using the helper scripts:
+   - Sprites: run `pnpm run generate-sprites` to build `public/sprites/pacman-characters.png` with placeholder Pac-Man, ghost, and HUD frames.
+Update `scripts/generate-sprites.mjs` if you want to tweak the palette or shapes before regenerating.
+   - Tileset: run `pnpm run generate-tiles` to output `public/tiles/pacman-tiles.png`, a simple 8×8 wall atlas aligned with the tracked `pacman.json` map export.
+   - Audio: run `pnpm run generate-audio` to synthesize placeholder WAV files into `public/audio/`.
-3. Define constants/enums for tile indices, ghost names, modes, and gameplay timings in `src/game/config.ts`.
+4. Define constants/enums for tile indices, ghost names, modes, and gameplay timings in `src/game/config.ts`.
-4. Add preload logic for textures, audio, and tilemap in the Preload scene.
+5. Add preload logic for textures, audio, and tilemap in the Preload scene.

 ## Phase 2 – Core Game Loop & Player Control
 1. Implement a dedicated `GameScene` with state management for Ready, Playing, LevelComplete, and LifeLost.